Cisco's SDWAN

 How might we establish a consistent, scalable user experience across Cisco products by adopting a unified design system?

-How might we develop a clear, direct, and seamless experience for the license selection process to minimize misdirection over steps and help with accessibility?
+How might we develop a seamless license selection process to minimize misdirection and improve accessibility?

 The Solution

-To address these challenges, I implemented Cisco’s Magnetic Design System to create a more unified and scalable experience across the platform.
-Alongside this, I redesigned the license provisioning flow into a clear, step-by-step process, reducing complexity and improving usability.
+I implemented Cisco’s Magnetic Design System to create a unified, scalable experience across the entire SD-WAN platform.
+Additionally, I transformed the license provisioning flow into a guided, step-by-step process that significantly reduced complexity.

 Research & Insights